Advertising campaigns—Sydney goes digital

 When you think about the time and effort that go into producing a flyer and delivering it, you can advertise online for a fraction of the price.
 Being active on the major social media networks costs you nothing.
 You get more bang for your buck on the internet.
 As little as $20 on Facebook advertising can reap the rewards, plus setting up a page Facebook business page or Instagram account costs nothing.

 No other form of advertising campaign can result in your business going viral.
 Until 2014, very few had heard of the Amyotrophic Lateral Sclerosis (ALS) Association, then came ‘Ice Bucket Challenge’—to this date on of the world’s most successful campaigns.
 It consisted of dumping a bucket of icy cold water over your head and sharing it on the social networks to raise money for ALS.
 It really came into its own when celebrities such as Chris Hemsworth, Bill Gates, Dave Grohl and Ashton Kutcher got involved.
 The campaign raised over $220 million.

 Which ad works the best?
 Don’t try and make the decision yourself.
 Run two ads at the same time.
 You can use the same content with different photos or video, or different headlines with the same image.
 Analytics will be able to tell you which advertising strategy works better based on how many clicks.
 Sound too complicated?
 That’s okay, because at X Designs our specialty is making the world of technology easier for business throughout Australia.

 Traditional advertising is forever evolving.
-If you’re technology-challenged and your business is being left behind, contact X Designs today for a consultation and ensure your company is ready for 2010 and beyond.
+If you’re technology-challenged and your business is being left behind, contact X Designs Advertising today for an advertising campaign.
+Sydney and Brisbane, ensure your company is ready for 2019 and beyond.